rodaine/jQuery-Geolocation/README.md

 });
 ```

-See `demo.html` for a functional demo. __NOTE__: Depending on your browser, the Geolocation API might not be viewing the demo via `file://`.
+See `demo.html` for a functional demo. __NOTE__: Depending on your browser, the Geolocation API might not be accessible via `file://`.

 ## Options